 What are alternatives to plastic straws?

-Several manufacturers have already created different versions of reusable straws that you can from.
+Several manufacturers have already created different versions of reusable straws that you can choose from.
 There are paper straws, bamboo straws, metal straws, and more.
 But the million-dollar question is, which is the BEST alternative?
 Let's discuss each briefly.

 Paper Straws